trayio/embedded-edition-sample-app/README.md

 TRAY_ENDPOINT=prod
 # ensure master token matches the environment chosen in "TRAY_ENDPOINT"
 TRAY_MASTER_TOKEN=<your partner token>
+# your partner id is the embedded id found within the settings in the app, using your partner id will allow the use of
-# can be any partner "asana", "tray.io" etc
+# css stylesheets.
+If you do not care about styling then the partner can be "asana", "tray.io" etc
 TRAY_PARTNER=tray.io
 EOT
 ```